src-d/borges/README.md

     borges producer

-Producer reads [mentions](https://github.com/src-d/core-retrieval/blob/master/model/mention.go) from rovers rabbit queue by default, but it can read urls directly from a file with the cli option:
+Producer reads [mentions](https://github.com/src-d/core-retrieval/blob/master/model/mention.go) from [Rover](https://github.com/src-d/rovers)'s RabbitMQ queue, but it can also read URLs directly from a file with the special CLI option:

     borges producer --source=file --file /path/to/file